burcukaradag/burcukaradag/README.md

 - 👋 Hi, I’m @burcukaradag
 - 💻  I’m interested in Front End Web Development.
-Since 2020 I have been learning and breathing web development.
+Since 2020 I have been learning and working on web development.
 - ✍️  I am always trying to improve myself and learn new things about web development.Currently, I am improving my JS and react skills.